 3. Budget and scalability

 Marketing budgets aren’t always predictable, especially in growing startups or agencies with fluctuating clients.
+Choose a tool that:

 - Has a generous freemium plan (especially if you’re experimenting)

-- Offers predictable pricing as you scale, not surprise per-seat hikes
+- Offers predictable pricing as you scale – not surprise per-seat hikes

 - Doesn’t lock core features behind the highest tiers (like time tracking, start dates, views, or collaboration tools)